BorisBuilds/MinionEye/README.md

  - Voila!
 A real minion eye- Bee-do bee-do bee-do!

 ## Names
 Your new object needs a name.
 Please note that the Minion Dave has two eyes.
-The two famous ones are Stuart, Carl and Lance.
+The famous ones with one eye are Stuart, Carl and Lance.
 The bee-do bee-do guy is Carl.

 ## Copyrights
 This fan-art is licensed unter Creative Commons Zero (CC0).